kevinchoinj/rport19/Readme.md

 ## Necessary Files

-config.json, client/src/config.json, client/src/fire.js should be filled in with corresponding data of config_example.json, client/src/config_example.json, and client/src/fire_example.js
+config.json, client/src/config.json should be filled in with corresponding data of config_example.json, client/src/config_example.json

 CouchDB is manually set up to create a local database with a view to store AWS S3 data.